 Skills for working in real life as a therapeutic play practitioner or a play therapist are gained more quickly and successfully on an experiential rather than a theoretical orientated course.
 You'll be able to start to work safely and effectively more quickly with children.
 We'll give you the confidence to start working with children from the first module of our Post Graduate Certificate in Therapeutic Play course.
 This will please your employer, if they are funding your play therapy training.
-How do we know this?
-From over 20,000 case reports submitted by our existing and former trainees.

 Integrated learning processes